Jayleeva/42inception/README.md

 - First image is a NGINX container.
 - Second is a WordPress + PHP container.
-- Last is a DATABASE container.
+- Last is a MariaDB (database) container.

 We must have 2 volumes :
-- storage of the DATABASE
+- storage of the database
 - storage of the website files

 The project asks that we build our own Docker images.
 We must then write our own dockerfiles, which will be called in the docker-compose.yml of our Makefile.